TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

 Extbase defines how files and directories should be named within these directories.
-Extbase uses sub directories located within the "Templates" directory to group templates by controller name and the filename of templates to correspond to a certain action on that controller
+Extbase uses sub directories located within the "Templates" directory to group templates by controller name and the filename of templates to correspond to a certain action on that controller.
-(see :ref:`t3extbasebook:template-creation-by-example`).

 .. code-block:: none